What I do

 - Line manager for Robin

-Smith, who is a research scientist, the manager of the FAMOUS model,
+Smith, who is a research scientist and the coordinator of

 - Line manager for Till